-Consequently, the data sets include the vertical distribution of retrieved atmospheric states, formal uncertainties, and diagnostic information.
-These ancillary data are used to construct observation operators, which facilitate data assimilation and intercomparison, and characterize the accuracy and precision.
+Consequently, the data sets include the retrieved atmospheric states (vertical profiles), and diagnostic information including observation operators, (averaging kernels), to facilitate data assimilation and intercomparison, and error covariances that characterize the accuracy and precision.
 The organization of the data structures and variables described in this document are similar to the TES data.
 More information about these data can be found at https://tes.jpl.nasa.gov/ and User Guides.

-1.2 TRopospheric Ozone and Precursors from Earth System Sounding (TROPESS) Description
+0 1.2 TRopospheric Ozone and Precursors from Earth System Sounding (TROPESS) Description